jul/BAD-ASS/source/BAD.rst

 There is worst than making mistakes, it is doing nothing.
 If you are a doer, this first Conceptual Model might be full of stupid mistakes.

-Well, let's live with it, people with ideas never commit themselves in the filfthy  mud of realisation, that's the reason they never fail.
+Well, let's live with it, people with ideas never commit themselves in the filthy  mud of realisation, that's the reason they never fail.

 First of all, if you have an implementation or a design specification, something is wrong, you are one step ahead in the physical model.
-It means you did not noticed you had an expert in your meeting, your work is ruined, you have to redo it from scratch.
+It means you didn't not notice that you had an expert in your meeting, your work is ruined, you have to redo it from scratch.

 Then it is time for pre-shooting bugs.